 As we mentioned earlier, virtual fundraising isn’t exactly new to the nonprofit sector.
 That means that there are experts in the field that have been perfecting the process for years!

-For example, at GoodUnited we’ve been researching and optimizing the virtual Facebook fundraising process.
+For example, at GoodUnited we’ve been researching and optimizing the virtual Facebook Challenge process.
 In that time, we’ve discovered a variety of best practices that nonprofits just like yours can use to be more effective at the practice.

 Based on those best practices, we help nonprofits with tasks such as: